At a Glance

 Deadlines: Application and Interview

 Your application is not considered complete without an advising session.
-Once the Graduate Center has received the application materials required above, they forward your file to the School of Nursing.
+Once the Graduate and Professional Center has received the application materials required above, they forward your file to the School of Nursing.
 A nursing representative will then contact you to set up the advising session before or after the posted deadline depending on your application submission date.